MateuszUrb/ApiFinder/README.md

 _To-Do_

 - [] mobile friendly
-- [] show favorite, (after click on a button multiple duplicates are inserted into one div)
-- [] favorite section is not cleared after another click
+- [x] favorite section is not cleared after another click
-- [] add service worker for Caching file for better experience

 _Bug_

+- [x] show favorite, (after click on a button multiple duplicates are inserted into one div)
 - [x] after displayed favorite cards, a comma is displayed as well(fixed)

 _Ideas_

-- [x] add feature to delete cards from favorite section/localStorage
+- [x] add feature to delete all cards from favorite section/localStorage